SAP/spartacus-docs/_pages/dev/authentication.md

 It is recommended that you replace the `ActionsSubject` token with the `LOGIN_EVENTS` token in the application for detecting login events.

-## Custom Login Page
+## Enabling a Custom Login Page in Spartacus

-To provide a personalized user experience that boosts client satisfaction while also enhancing security, you can use Spartacus to provide the custom login page during the authorization code flow.
+In Spartacus 221121.1 and newer, the Authorization Code Flow allows you to use the Spartacus login page instead of the authorization server login page.
+This helps ensure the branding and design of your site remain consistent during the login process.

 **Note:** This feature requires SAP Commerce Cloud version `2211-jdk21.1` or newer.
-It is not supported by 2211.XX versions of SAP Commerce Cloud that still supports JDK 17, such as version 2211.44.
+It is not supported by 2211.xx versions of SAP Commerce Cloud that still supports JDK 17, such as SAP Commerce Cloud version 2211.44.
+Also, this feature is only relevant if you are using the authorization server provided by SAP Commerce Cloud 2211-jdk21.1 or newer.
+If you are using a different OAuth provider, you can ignore this feature or disable it.

-To use this feature, set the following feature toggles to `true` in the `spartacus-features.module.ts` file:
+If you have created a new Spartacus app that is version 221121.1 or newer, the custom login page feature is enabled by default.
+However, if you have upgraded from a Spartacus app that is version 2211.43 or older, you need to set the following feature toggles to `true` in the `spartacus-features.module.ts` file in order to enable the custom login page feature in Spartacus:

 - `authorizationCodeFlowByDefault`
 - `incrementProcessesCountForMergeCart`